MicrosoftDocs/edge-developer/microsoft-edge/edgehtml/index.md

 ---
 # Legacy Microsoft Edge documentation

 Thank you for your interest in Microsoft Edge.
-The following article summarizes legacy content, which is no longer being updated.
-The new Microsoft Edge content replaces the legacy content and is marked as recommended in the following tables.
+The following article summarizes content for the legacy product, which is no longer being updated.
+The new Microsoft Edge content replaces the content for the legacy product and is marked as recommended in the following tables.

 ## New Microsoft Edge documentation